Skip to main content

 75% of the fees generated by JLP go into the pool.
 The fees are compounded into the pool hourly.

-Overall Yield Calculation
+Yield Calculation Factor

 It is essential to note that pool earnings and losses (index token appreciation/depreciation) are not factored in the overall yield calculation.